Coxeter combinatorics for sum formulas in the representation theory of algebraic groups

 As $\Theta_s \cok(c_x)$ is a direct summand of a tensor product of $\cok(c_x)$ with some other $G_\Zp$-module, we have $\mathrm{tmax}\big( \Theta_s \cok(c_x) \big) \leq \mathrm{tmax}\big( \cok(c_x) \big)$ and it follows that

 as required. \end{proof}

 \begin{Remark} If one assumes the Jantzen conjecture (stated as condition $(F,w,s)^+$ in Section II.C.9 of \cite{Jantzen}) then a result of H.H.
-Andersen shows that the composition multiplicities in the layers of the Jantzen filtration are given by coefficients of inverse parabolic Kazhdan-Lusztig polynomials, see \cite{AndersenJantzenFiltration}.
+Andersen shows that the composition multiplicities in the layers of the Jantzen filtration are given by coefficients of inverse parabolic Kazhdan-Lusztig polynomials, see Theorem 2.4 in \cite{AndersenJantzenFiltration}.
 In this case, it turns out that the factor $2$ in the upper bound in Corollary \ref{cor:upperbound} is superfluous.
-Note that the Jantzen conjecture would imply the Lusztig character formula, so this can only be expected to happen in the lowest $p^2$-alcove and when $p$ is very large. \end{Remark}
+Note that the Jantzen conjecture would imply the Lusztig character formula, so this can only be expected to happen in the so-called \emph{Jantzen region} and when $p$ is very large. \end{Remark}

 \begin{Remark} The following alternative way of obtaining an upper bound on the length of the Jantzen filtration has been pointed out to the author by H.H.
 Andersen: For $\nu \in X^+$, one can mimic the construction of the homomorphism $c_\nu \colon \Delta_\Zp(\nu) \to \nabla_\Zp(\nu)$ from Section II.8 in \cite{Jantzen} to define a homomorphism $c_\nu^\prime \colon \nabla_\Zp(\lambda) \to \Delta_\Zp(\lambda)$ such that